-This platform was widely shared and used during high-intensity rainfall event in Jakarta on February 21, 2017, and over a quarter million residents used the website to navigate the flooded city.
+This platform was widely shared and used during high-intensity rainfall events in Jakarta on February 21, 2017, and over a quarter-million residents used the website to navigate the flooded city.
 The public map was also embedded in the Uber app for drivers to help them travel safely through the city.
-Similarly, in Chennai during a high-intensity single day rainfall event on November 2, 2017, the Riskmap.in website received 1152 page views a minute at its peak with a total of 111,808 page views in 24 hours.
+Similarly, in Chennai during a high-intensity single-day rainfall event on November 2, 2017, the Riskmap.in website received 1152 page views a minute at its peak with a total of 111,808 page views in 24 hours.

 Current research work also focuses on extending the system beyond flooding to include multiple hazards types and developing custom decision support tools for the governments.
 We are actively working on integrating weather data and leveraging machine learning to automate outreach to inform residents to prepare before the peak of the storm, which enhances the two-way communication capabilities of this platform.

-Miho Mazereeuw, Aditya Barve, Mayank Ojha, Evan Owens, Saeko Baird, Isreal Macias, Christina Liao
+Miho Mazereeuw, Akinobu Murakami, Saeko Baird, Aditya Barve, Mayank Ojha, Evan Owens, Kenya Endo, Israel Macias, Christina Liao

 This project, supported by Broward County, had a beta-launch in October to respond to the flooding caused by Hurricane Irma.
 We will be working with Broward County to fully deploy Riskmap.us for future hurricane-induced flooding as well as tidal and sunny-day flood occurrences in Broward County, Florida.